Aspie96/blog/content/posts/free_software.md

 - *Security*: While this may be counter-intuitive to some, the fact that source code is readily available to be studied by anyone is good from a security perspective.
 It's well understood that computer security should not be addressed trough obscurity (Kerckhoffs's principle).
 If the source code is public, anyone can verify the absence of backdoors and any accidental vulnerability can be reported and corrected (Linus's law).
 - *Cooperation*: When working cooperatively on a project, free software is ideal because users care share it among themselves and use it without being encumbered by a proprietary license.
 - *Privacy*: Free software can be obtained independently from the author and used without a subscription.
 Any telemetry functionality or spyware can be removed.
 Therefore, unless the very functionalities of the program require that it communicates trough the network, free software can be privately used in secrecy.
 Privacy is control of one's data, and free software gives more control to the user.
+- *Forkability*: Free software can be forked, allowing the existence of different variants and flavors of the same program.
+When the maintainers of a given project abandon it, independent forks can be created, continuing to provide users with updates.
 - *Dependability*: A free program never ceases to exist, because any user is allowed to retain copies for any length of time.
 - *Applicability*: One can learn how to use a free program, become good at it, and then use it, years later, in unforeseen scenarios (such as when a hobby becomes a commercial endeavor), thanks to the unrestricted freedom to run it.
 - *Interoperability*: Free program use free file formats, which allows communication between different programs.